1972

 Paper stickers advertising Alsfeld as a district town, 1972

-The question of “Who will be the new county seat?” then developed into a highly unpleasant affair that led to a long-lasting polarization not only among the population but also in the media.
-Despite a legally impeccable district council resolution, which by a majority awarded Alsfeld the function of district capital, the then Hessian Minister of the Interior, Bielefeld, decided in favor of Lauterbach.
+The question of “Which city will become the new district capital?” developed into a highly unpleasant matter, leading to long-lasting polarization not only among the population but also in the media.
+Despite a legally sound district council resolution that awarded the function of district capital to Alsfeld by a majority, the Hessian Minister of the Interior at the time, Bielefeld, decided in favor of Lauterbach.
 The subsequent legal disputes dragged on until 1976.
-NH
+(NH)